Pronunciation of 'Digitalis'

 English (United States)

-A genus of flowering plants commonly known as foxgloves, native to Europe, western Asia, and northwestern Africa.
+A genus of plants commonly known as foxgloves, used in medicine for heart-related conditions.